AndreBL/ip6neigh/README.md

 	# rm ip-full_4.4.0-9_x86_64.ipk
 	```

-	Hint: When copying the download URL from your browser, change `https` to `http` like the example above to allow downloading without having to install certificates.
+	**Hint:** When copying the download URL from your browser, change `https` to `http` like the example above to allow downloading without having to install certificates.

 	LEDE trunk builds do not need this extra procedure since r3778-312b9dc.
-OpenWrt releases are fine with the stable version of ip-full.
+OpenWrt releases do *not* require upgrading `ip-full` package.

 2. Download the installer script script to /tmp on your router by running the following command: